Beketaten: Family

 Beketaten was most likely the youngest daughter of Amenhotep III and Tiye.
 This would mean their other children were her siblings, including Prince Thutmose, the Pharaoh Akhenaten, Sitamun, Isis, Henuttaneb, and Nebetah.
 Some scholars have speculated that Nebetah was identical with Beketaten.
 However, no evidence proves that they are the same person.

 It has also been suggested that she might be the daughter of Akhenaten and his secondary wife, Kiya.
 Kiya is shown on a few occasions with a princess whose name ends in -aten.
 However, the full name of the princess has been lost.
 It has been speculated that this daughter is Beketaten partially because Beketaten was never named King's Sister in the scenes from Amarna, but only King's Bodily Daughter.
 After the death of her mother, Beketaten may have been raised by Tiye.
 Because a wine docket of Year 13 mentions Beketaten, it has been proposed that she inherited Kiya's estates after her death.

+However, since Kiya was still alive in the seventeenth year of Akhenaten's reign, that is, Tiye died long before her, the conjecture that her daughter was given to Tiye to raise after Kiya's death is extremely unlikely to hold.
+However, according to the theory proposed by Cabrol, Beketaten could still be Kiya's daughter, except that the time at which she was given to Tiye to raise was when Kiya changed from being the wife of Amenhotep III to being the wife of Akhenaten.
+In this case, Beketaten was evidently not the girl who frequently appears together with her mother; that princess probably did not have a name containing aten—the aten element is merely a remnant of the name of the monument usurper Meritaten.
+According to the very strange way in which Meritaten's name was written, and the very strange title "Beloved of her Father", which appears only in usurpation contexts and is semantically redundant with the adjacent title "Beloved of him", Perepelkin believes that the daughter of Kiya and Akhenaten was named Meritites.